Committee Chairs

 Joined the board: 2020

-Serves as chair of the Diversity, Equity and Inclusion Committee and serves on the Executive Committee and Head's Evaluation
+Serves as head of the Diversity, Equity, and Inclusion Committee

 Lorri Sulpizio, Ph.D., is the director of the Conscious Leadership Academy and the founder of the Center for Women’s Leadership, both at the University of San Diego (USD).
 She has consulted with numerous companies and has taught both graduate and undergraduate courses in leadership including Gender and Leadership, Women in Leadership, and Contemporary Issues in Leadership.
 She also developed the Cultivate Conscious Kids program at USD.
 Dr. Sulpizio was a board member of the New Children’s Museum, the California Community College Women’s Basketball Association and the Fitness Advisory Council for San Diego Mesa College.
 She was the head women’s basketball coach at San Diego Mesa College from 2001–2007 and at Cuyamaca College from 2008–2010.